mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Actor(id=Id(id=5), firstName=FirstName(firstName=Jason), lastName=LastName(lastName=Momoa))
 ```

-Having the cause of the exception in input, we can always decide to retry or not based on the exception type.
+Having the cause of the exception in input, we can always decide whether to retry based on the exception type.

-In real-world scenario we will use a more sophisticated backoff policy and avoid retrying multiple times using the same interval.
+In a real-world scenario, we will use a more sophisticated back-off policy and avoid retrying multiple times using the same interval.
 We need the current attempt number to implement such policies.
-To be fair, the `retry` function is a easier version of the more general `retryWhen` function that accept a lambda with two parameters as input: the exception and the attempt number.
+The `retry` function is a more accessible version of the more general `retryWhen` function that accepts a lambda with two parameters as input: the exception and the attempt number.
 The `retryWhen` function is defined as follows:

 ```kotlin
 // Kotlin Coroutines Library